About Ropers Gardens

 Cheyne Walk SW3

 The site was part of the marriage gift of Sir Thomas More to Margaret (his daughter) and William Roper in 1521.
 It was once an orchard.

 On 17 April 1941, a parachute mine destroyed the buildings here.
 A small sunken garden was created on the damaged area.

 Cllr Lady Heath, Mayor of the Metropolitan Borough of Chelsea laid the foundation stone on 11 March 1964.
 It was designed by Bridgwater Shepherd and Epstein.

-In Ropers gardens an ancient cherry tree is the gardens most outstanding feature.
+The ancient cherry tree is the most outstanding feature in Ropers Gardens.
 This was planted to celebrate the visit of Gunji Koizumi, who introduced judo to the UK.